yrgomar/yrgomar.github.io/README.md

 ## About

-I’m a Computer Information Systems major with a Business Analytics concentration and a Marketing major at James Madison University.
+I’m a Computer Information Systems major with a Business Analytics concentration and a Finance major at James Madison University.
 This site highlights my projects in web development, Python, and data analytics.

 ## Contents